 I think my first question was – “Thos.
 Moser …” pause “… Cabinetmakers?”
 And I was standing in Thos.
 Moser’s newly opened Auburn, ME showroom.
 Actually, this showroom, dotted with examples of the furniture maker’s work, sits at the immediate front of a 90,000 square foot space, home to Thos.
 Moser Inc., their Maine headquarters and workshop.
-It is in this location that all of Moser’s furniture is designed, engineered and built, and it is coincidentally the spot where my education on the company began.
+In this location, all of Moser’s furniture is designed, engineered and built.
+And it is coincidentally the spot where my education on the company began.

 Marketing Manager, Scott Wentzell, answered, “The word ‘Cabinetmakers’ is an old-world term used for craftspeople working in furniture.”
 He continued, “As Tom was building his business, he abbreviated his name Thomas to ‘Thos.’ as that’s how it would have appeared on the shingle of an old-world craftsman.”

 It remains just so now, that wording still stamped on Moser’s signature signage.
 And yes, apparently everyone in the shop does call Thomas Moser, Tom.
 Based on my short encounter with the man, the author of Artistry in Wood – pretty fitting I’d say (and more on that in a bit).

 “So …what were you doing in Maine, jb?”

 Well, thanks for asking.
 (And I know that some of my Facebook friends did see my first posts and my announcement of this trip.)
 You see, I had the unique opportunity to tag along on a visit with a group from St. Timothy’s School.
 I was popping in on the tail end of a week in which ten high school girls were participating in a special session of Moser’s Customer in Residence (CIR) program.

 Editor’s Note: For much more the CIR, please see the final entry in this series – Thos.
 Moser’s Customer in Residence.